glarizza/octopress/source/_posts/2013-12-08-when-to-hiera.markdown

 [R.I. posted another article on the problem with params.pp](http://www.devco.net/archives/2013/12/09/the-problem-with-params-pp.php) that is worth reading.
 He gives compelling reasons on why he built Hiera, why params.pp WORKS, but also why he believes it's not the future of Puppet.
+R.I. goes even further to explain that it's not necessarily the Puppet DSL that is the barrier to entry, it's that this sort of data belongs in a file for config data and not INSIDE THE CODE itself (i.e. inside the Puppet DSL).
+Providing data inside modules gives module authors a way to provide this configuration data in files that AREN'T the Puppet DSL (i.e. not inside the code).